TheWillMundy/CapitolGains/README.md

 ## Disclaimer

 This package is for educational and research purposes only.
 Users are responsible for ensuring compliance with all applicable laws and regulations regarding the collection and use of congressional financial data.
+This project utilizes data from various sources, including the [Congress.gov API](https://github.com/LibraryOfCongress/api.congress.gov/) and other publicly available resources.